SizeDrip/Past-Projects/Tomasulo with ROB/README.md

 ## Scope and Limitations

 This is a coursework simulator rather than a cycle-accurate model of a commercial processor.
-It uses a small fixed instruction set and fixed-size structures, and its branch and memory behavior are simplified for teaching purposes.
-The source is preserved primarily to demonstrate implementation of the architectural mechanisms above, not as a production simulator.
+It uses a small fixed instruction set and fixed-size structures, and its branch and memory behavior are simplified.

-## Technologies

-C · Make · computer architecture · out-of-order execution · speculation · reorder buffers